 Students have certain rights, but also have the responsibility to respect the rights and property of others.
 If a student fails to do this, disciplinary action will follow.
-Disciplinary consequences may be imposed by the Dean of Students and/or the Discipline Committee, in addition to consequences developed by the classroom teacher, for violations of school rules.
+Disciplinary consequences may be imposed by the Dean of Students & Culture and/or the Discipline Committee, in addition to consequences developed by the classroom teacher, for violations of school rules.
 The Principal has the right to impose discipline in his/her reasonable discretion, in accordance with the circumstances presented.
 Some of the potential consequences include:

-- Dean of Students referral.
-Students who choose to disobey rules will be sent to meet with the Dean of Students to discuss the behavior.
-The parents/guardians will be notified by the Dean of Students.
-Depending upon the infraction, an additional consequence may be applied at the Principal's discretion. - Parent meeting.
-When deemed necessary by the Assistant Principal, or when a student receives his/her 3rd referral, parents will be contacted by the Assistant Principal so that arrangements may be made for the student to meet with the Assistant Principal, Classroom Teacher, his/her Parents/Guardians and any other appropriate staff to discuss the referrals and develop a plan/contract.
+- ➤ Dean of Students & Culture referral.
+Students who choose to disobey rules will be sent to meet with the Dean of Students & Culture to discuss the behavior.
+The parents/guardians will be notified by the Dean of Students & Culture.
+Depending upon the infraction, an additional consequence may be applied at the Principal's discretion. - ➤ Parent meeting.
+When deemed necessary by the Dean of Students & Culture, or when a student receives his/her/their 3rd referral, parents will be contacted by the Assistant Principal so that arrangements may be made for the student to meet with the Assistant

-Student Assistance Team.
-Additional referrals will result in a referral to the Student Assistant Team to discuss other possible interventions such as a behavior management program, additional participation in the "Social Skills" program, a mentorship, screenings or evaluations, or other disciplinary action deemed appropriate by administration.
+- Principal, Classroom Teacher, his/her/their Parents/Guardians and any other appropriate staff to discuss the referrals and develop a plan/contract. - Student Assistance Team.
+Additional referrals may result in a referral to the Student Assistant Team to discuss other possible interventions such as a behavior management program, additional participation in the "Social Skills" program, a mentorship, screenings or evaluations, or other disciplinary action deemed appropriate by administration.
 A progressive discipline continuum provides consequences that range from a warning to suspension or expulsion.
+All MLSS interventions regarding behavior will apply and need to have been implemented before a referral to the Student Assistance Team is indicated.

-5.17 DISCIPLINE POINT SYSTEM
+5.17 RESTORATIVE DISCIPLINE